1. When is the park open?

 11. When does the park close?

 The park entrance gates do not close, but hours vary for park facilities, concessioners and visitor centers.
-Watch for wildlife crossing the roads at dusk and dawn and drive with caution at night; bison are especially difficult to see at night and can weigh up to one ton.
-Some roads and facilities close seasonally and all visitor centers are closed on December 25.
+Watch for wildlife crossing the roads at dusk and dawn and drive with caution at night; bison and moose are especially difficult to see at night and can weigh up to one ton.
+Some roads and facilities close seasonally.